Pentagón Jr. (real name unknown, born February 26th 1986) is a Masked Luchador from Mexico City, Mexiconote .

 - Third Time's the Charm: On his third match against the Monster Matanza, Pentagon finally beat him.

-- Would Break a Girl's Arm: Pentagon Jr. had no qualms whatsoever about attacking Melissa Santos and attempting to break her arm in Lucha Underground.
+- Would Hit a Girl: Pentagon Jr. had no qualms whatsoever about attacking Melissa Santos and attempting to break her arm in Lucha Underground.
 Thankfully Sexy Star was there to put a stop to it, but as a result, Pentagon targeted her.
 Even over a season later, he still had no qualms about it, as he attacked Black Lotus and broke her arm, while in Season 3 he also broke the Beautiful Brenda's arm.

 - Wrestling Monster: Pentagon's not as big as the usual guys who fall under this trope (like Mil Muertes or Matanza, for example), but he qualifies just on the sheer dread he instills on his opponents.
 Mil Muertes and Matanza might be more physical monsters, but Pentagon is all about the bad attitude.
 To reiterate: in Episode 1 of Season 2, Pentagon BROKE MIL MUERTES' ARM, making him seem to squarely be on Mil's level.
 BAD.
 ASS.
 He eventually even ascended to Matanza's level upon becoming Pentagon Dark and taking him to the limit in their rematch, to the point where he only lost due to outside interference.
 On their third match early in Season 4, he finally beat him.